-Biocultures are highly sensitive towards the process conditions and the risk for diseases or contamination with other microorganisms is always present.
+Biocultures are highly sensitive to monitoring process conditions and the risk for diseases or contamination with other micro organisms is always present.
 The fluoremetric sensor (PAM) that was subject to this study is able to measure the “health” of the algae by measuring the performance of the photosynthetic system of the algae.

-Due to this demonstrator study Qinetiq was able to introduce the PAM sensor in the CAMEO project.
+Due to this demonstrator study, Qinetiq was able to introduce the PAM sensor in the CAMEO project.
 The project CAMEO-A aims at demonstrating the prototype of the online analyzer that measures both the acute and chronic toxicity directly on the wastewater.
 This ensures continuous monitoring of the business processes and surface water.
 The device can also be used for monitoring the drinking water quality or the quality of the surface water itself.
 The CAMEO-A analyzer consists of a measuring cell or cartridge with algae, a fluorescence sensor, steering pumps and sensors for temperature and conductivity control.
 The analyzer will be installed at Truck & Tank Cleaning Tack, which processes its own and external waste water.
 The online toxicity measurement allows monitoring and further optimization of operations.
 The results obtained with the CAMEO-A analyzer will be evaluated and compared with results obtained on the basis of laboratory analyzes.